Content Writing & Publishing

 The Complete Guide to Text Case Formats: When and How to Use Each One

-Text case formatting seems simple until you face a blank page: Should this headline be Title Case or Sentence case?
+Text case formatting feels straightforward until you actually have to pick one.
+Should this headline be Title Case or Sentence case?
 Should this variable be camelCase or snake_case?
-Should this URL use hyphens or underscores?
+Hyphens or underscores in your URL?

-In this comprehensive guide, you'll learn every major text case format, when to use each one, and how to convert between them instantly.
+This guide covers every major text case format, when each one makes sense, and how to convert between them quickly.

 1. lowercase